 Run your ventilation fan for up to 15 minutes after showering or bathing to control moisture, reducing your use of heating and cooling energy.
-When replacing exhaust fans, install a properly sized Energy Star fan; these are much quieter than standard models and use 70 percent less energy than standard models.
+When replacing exhaust fans, install a properly sized Energy Star fan; these are much quieter than standard models and use 70 percent less energy.

 Use Less Toxic Cleaning Products

 Using less toxic cleaning products can reduce pollutants in both the air and water, and may help improve the air quality in your house.
 The EPA’s Design for the Environment program labels products that can help protect the environment and are safer for families.
-Cleaning products certified with the Design for the Environment label means each ingredient has been screened for potential human health and environmental effects and that the product contains only those ingredients that pose the least concern among chemicals in their class.
+When cleaning products are certified with the Design for the Environment label, it means that each ingredient has been screened for potential human health and environmental effects and that the product contains only those ingredients that pose the least concern among chemicals in their class.

 Lower the Thermostat on Your Water Heater

 The average household spends more than $250 per year on water heating, which is commonly the second-largest household energy expense behind home heating and cooling.
-For maximum efficiency, use an Energy Star water heater, set your water heater’s thermostat to 120 degrees, and wrap it with an insulating jacket to reduce heat loss.
+For maximum efficiency, use an Energy Star water heater, set its thermostat to 120 degrees, and wrap it with an insulating jacket to reduce heat loss.
 To save even more, turn off electric heaters and turn down gas heaters when you’re away on vacation.
-Set too high, your water heater can waste anywhere from $36 to $61 annually in heat losses and more than $400 in water demand losses.
+Set too high, your water heater can waste anywhere from $36 to $61 annually in heat losses and more than $400 in water-demand losses.